Diversity in Engineering Biology

 • Braybrook, Siobhan – Associate Professor, UCLA – Plant and Algal Mechanics

-• Brophy, Jennifer – Assistant Professor, Stanford University – Plant/Microbe Synthetic Biology
+• Brophy, Jennifer – Assistant Professor, Stanford University – Plant and Microbe Synthetic Biology

 • Cachet, Elise – Lecturer, University of Edinburgh – Synthetic Communications, Morphology and /Patterning